Mission Partners of St Julian’s

 • They are Christian charities/projects helping to further the growth of God’s Kingdom.

 • We have direct links with them – there are able to give us feedback on where our money is going.

-• We have given on a local, regional and international basis.
+• We have given on a local, national and international basis.

 How much money do we allocate each year?

 We give away one tenth of the income we receive from the previous year.
 Our income for 2016 was £17,500.
 Our Mission giving for 2017 is therefore £1,750.

 Who decides how we should give this money?

 The PCC have delegated this responsibility to the Mission and Outreach Committee whose members are: Jane Rees (Chair), Pam Pike and Stewart Cole